DanteHealy/Thinking_Hats/README.md

     - Subtitles for videos: Tried to do this, but the free tool required online hosting of my mp4's and the effort was very cumbersome, if this tool proves popular I could look into getting subtitles produced

 ## Technologies Used
-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used

 ### Core Technologies
 The project uses: